forkkit/location-web/README.md

-# Geo Web
+# Location Web

-This is an example of using the geo srv for tracking objects
+The location web app is used for geo location tracking.

 ![img](ss.png)